-- Butler University utilizes a single-stream recycling program that serves to recycle all paper products, plastics #1-7, aluminum, and glass.
-Items are collected in more than 90 recycle stations located throughout the various building hallways and outdoors.
+- Butler University utilizes a single-stream recycling program that recycles all paper products, plastics #1-7, aluminum, and glass.
+Items are collected at more than 90 recycle stations located throughout various campus building hallways and outdoors.

-- Butler’s Building Services collects used batteries, light fixtures and ballasts, empty toner cartridges, laptops, tablet batteries, and electronic cabling to be recycled from offices, departments, and residence halls on an as-needed basis.
+- Butler’s Building Services collects used batteries, light fixtures and ballasts, empty toner cartridges, laptops, tablet batteries, and electronic cabling from offices, departments, and residence halls on an as-needed basis and recycles them.

-- Dedicated University staff coordinate recycling opportunities for writing utensil recycling and reusable office supplies.
+- Dedicated University staff coordinate opportunities for writing utensil recycling and office supply donations.
 All usable items are donated to Teacher’s Treasures.

 Salvaging, repurposing, and reusing: